Ezysticks/Portfolio/README.md

 *	Inventory management, etc.

 There are varying forms of assets that can be managed which includes;
-1. Digital asset management; for efficient organization of digital media and content
+1.	**Digital asset management;** for efficient organization of digital media and content
-2. Enterprise assets management; Involves documentation, productivity, inventory, and conditioning of company-owned facilities or physical assets through their entire lifecycle
+2.	**Enterprise assets management;** Involves documentation, productivity, inventory, and conditioning of company-owned facilities or physical assets through their entire lifecycle
-3. Financial asset management; encompasses investments, real estate holdings, brokerage services, and all the intangible investments of an organization to maximize profit over time while mitigating risk.
+3.	**Financial asset management;** encompasses investments, real estate holdings, brokerage services, and all the intangible investments of an organization to maximize profit over time while mitigating risk.
-4. Fixed asset management; refers to property, plant, and equipment or PP&E
+4.	**Fixed asset management;** refers to property, plant, and equipment or PP&E
-5. Infrastructure asset Management; involves maintaining, updating, and potentially removing these vital utilities such as roads, water access, electricity, and civil engineering.
+5.	**Infrastructure asset Management;** involves maintaining, updating, and potentially removing these vital utilities such as roads, water access, electricity, and civil engineering.
-6. IT asset management; both tangible & intangible company-owned assets and devices
+6.	**IT asset management;** both tangible & intangible company-owned assets and devices

 I aim at commencing from Infrastructure Asset Management, studying already existing systems, utilizing my experience as a Data Scientist, Civil Engineer, and Inventory Specialist to review and recommend better systems, proffering solutions to identified gaps, build and apply predictive models available for automation of processes, improving decision making, and improving the overall operation of the facility.
-In this project, I hope to use **Thames Water**; a water services company in the UK as my research case study. `This could change due to availability of supportive data.`
+In this project, I intend using **Thames Water**; a water services company in the UK as my research case study. `This could change due to availability of supportive data.`

 **Project work-flow;**
 1. Data Sourcing / Web scraping